Reporting your Lateral Flow Test Results

 You must self-isolate immediately.
 Please leave the hospital by a quiet and well-ventilated route (preferably outside), drive yourself home and follow the advice above.
 Once home please contact the Centralised Absence Reporting Line on 01752430000.
 If you do not drive please ask a household member to collect you.

-10. A family member is self-isolating, am I fit to work?
+10. A household member is self-isolating, am I fit to work?

-No. Current guidance from the Government advises you to self-isolate as a household for 14 days from the day of the household member’s first symptom.
-On day 15 you may return to work as long as you have not had symptoms (if you develop symptoms, see below).
-Please call the Centralised Absence Reporting Line on 01752430000.
+If the household member is symptomatic or tested positive - Current guidance from the Government advises you to self-isolate as a household for 14 days from the day of the household member’s first symptom.
+On day 15 you may return to work as long as you have not had symptoms.
+If you develop symptoms please call the Centralised Absence Reporting Line on 01752 430000.